okgrow/guides/processes/development/new-app-setup/README.md

     1. Add the test runner under "Job #1": `meteor npm run test`
         - **note**: in your project package.json file, create a `test` script that runs all `unit` and `integration` tests
 1. Edit Project Settings:
-    1. select `Configuration Files`
+    1. Under "Configuration Files" add the project's `settings.json` file.
-    1. add the project's `settings.json` file
+    1. Under "Branches" change the cancellation strategy to "queued and started builds".
-1. On the sempahore project homepage click “Set Up Deployment” (staging)
+1. On the Sempahore project homepage click “Set Up Deployment” (staging)
     1. Choose Heroku, then automatic, and then master.
     1. Enter the API key for the [accounts+semaphoredeploy@okgrow.com](mailto:accounts+semaphoredeploy@okgrow.com) Heroku user.
     1. Select the Staging Heroku app for this project from the list, and name it “Staging”.